darkawesome/blog/content/blog/Cyber-Event-Classification-Using-ML.md

 ### Feature extraction with Dimensionality

-Running this at 3000 components runtime >15 minutes
+Running this at 3000 components runtime > 15 minutes

-- explained variance ratio was 95.07%
+- Explained variance ratio was 95.07%
-Running this at 2500 components runtime >12 minutes
+Running this at 2500 components runtime > 12 minutes

-- explained variance ratio was 91.95%
+- Explained variance ratio was 91.95%

 ``` py
 svd = TruncatedSVD(n_components=2500, random_state=42)
 X_tfidf_reduced = svd.fit_transform(X_tfidf)
 ```

-Tells you how much of the total variance in the original data is captured by each component after dimensionality reduction.
+This tells you how much of the total variance in the original data is captured by each component after dimensionality reduction.
 To reduce dimensions, the algorithm tries to preserve as much of the original information as possible.
 For an explained variance ratio sum of 0.85, your 1000 components capture 85% of the information that was in the original 6000 features.